DmxLarchey/Kruskal-Veldman/README.md

     - we required the decidability of `X : nat → rel₁ A`, but not of `R : nat → rel₂ A` !!
     - we had to carry that extra assumption all along the proof with significant overhead;
-    - this additional assumption was related to the implementation choice of the analysis/evaluations as a Coq functions;
+    - this additional assumption was related to the implementation choice of the analysis/evaluations as _Coq functions_;
-    - they are now converted to a single relation, and the decidability requirement has been be dropped.
+    - they are now converted to a _single relation_, and the decidability requirement could then be _dropped_.

 In the current project, via good factorization, proof scripts cleanup and abstraction, we think that we provide a much better reference code